bruno-braga/metronome/README.md

 - Behaviours added towards the relationship between the click of the metronome and the color of the lights
 - Beheaviour added towards stopping the metronome

+## Step 4

+- Refactor click function logic
+- Cover the click function test to cover all clicks when beat = 4

 ### Build Setup

 First you have to install quasar-cli